 What dosage should I take?

-Unfortunately, our tablets are Film-coated and not recommended for crushing.
-If you are experiencing difficulty in swallowing the tablets then we would advise you to purchase our liquid maintenance products in the form of the Oral Solution 2,000 IU or the Oral Drops 2,000 IU.
+- Unfortunately, our higher strength tablets are Film-coated and not recommended for crushing.
+If you are experiencing difficulty in swallowing the tablets then we would advise you to purchase our liquid maintenance products in the form of the Oral Solution 2,000 IU, 3,000 IU or the Oral Drops 2,000 IU.

-Are there any foods I shouldn't eat or supplements I shouldn't take while taking SunVit-D3?
+Are there any foods I shouldn't eat or supplements I shouldn't take while taking SunVit-D3 Vitamin D?

 Does this product contain peanut oil or other nut products?